-To put this in context, let me start with different dimensions of Testing.
-Much has been written about this topic which can find in many articles in medium website.
+To get a holistic perspective, let me start with different dimensions of Testing.
+You can find in many articles on this topic in medium website.

 1. Functional & Non-Functional Testing